Computer Science and Engineering (MEng)

-The Bachelor of Science in Computer Engineering and Computer Science degree will provide a student with the basis to be able to complete the Master of Engineering (MEng) in Computer Engineering and Computer Science degree.
-The Master of Engineering in Computer Engineering and Computer Science degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science in Computer Science and Engineering degree will provide a student with the basis to be able to complete the Master of Engineering (MEng) in Computer Science and Engineering degree.
+The Master of Engineering in Computer Science and Engineering degree program is accredited by the Engineering Accreditation Commission (EAC) of ABET, www.abet.org.

-Since the Computer Engineering and Computer Science MEng is accredited as part of a five-year program with one-year of co-op experience, it is only available for students who have matriculated through the Computer Engineering and Computer Science bachelor degree program at Speed School.
+Since the Computer Science and Engineering MEng is accredited as part of a five-year program with one-year of co-op experience, it is only available for students who have matriculated through the Computer Science and Engineering bachelor degree program at Speed School.
 Therefore, students who earn an undergraduate degree at a school or university other than the University of Louisville pursue the MS degree instead of the MEng degree.

 Master of Engineering Program Educational Objectives

-- Educate and train MEng graduates with the advanced level academic background and practical engineering experience necessary to function as computer engineering and computer science professionals in a modern, ever-changing world
+- Educate and train MEng graduates with the advanced level academic background and practical engineering experience necessary to function as Computer Science and Engineering professionals in a modern, ever-changing world

 - Produce graduates who demonstrate competence by being selected for employment by industrial, academic, or government entities, or pursue further professional/graduate studies